 In this case, the developer, Homeowner's Rehab, Inc. (HRI), NEI General Contracting, ICON Architecture, and surely many other subcontractors, passive home builders, and good people in the city deserve the credit for leading the way with a truly sustainable endeavor.
 Finch Cambridge is now the city's largest affordable housing project built in the last 40 years.

-Here are further readings which we found heartwarming, inspiring, and educational about this project and its benefits:
+Here are further readings we found heartwarming, inspiring, and educational about this project and its benefits:

 Resilience - Comfort, Safety, and Happiness!

-The Passive House concept/method provides energy savings which are definitely green and good for the environment, but does it also provide resilience?
+The Passive House concept/method provides energy savings and reduction in carbon emissions which are clearly eco-friendly, but does it also provide protection and resilience from climate extremes?

 One inherent principle in a passive house that relates to resilience is the strict airtightness requirement that ensures moisture through air and moisture movement through the envelope won’t become a problem.